Why ground-level controls are a critical safety system, not an afterthought

 - Damage to buried services from crushing loads

 Visual demarcation matters.
-Timber/bog mats can also act as a visual control measure, signalling safe operating zones for plant.
+Site walkway mats can also act as a visual control measure, signalling safe operating zones for plant.
 On well-managed sites, if a machine is off the mat, work stops until the route/pad is reinstated.

-Don’t do this: Don’t use plywood as a substitute on vehicle routes.
-Plywood is not designed for repeated heavy loads: it can snap/delaminate, becomes dangerously slippery when wet, and degrades quickly in ground contact.
-It is an unreliable traffic surface and a foreseeable hazard under duty of care expectations.
+Don’t use plywood as a substitute on vehicle routes.
+At First Mats, we often see that clients have tried using Plywood in the past, but it is not suitable for repeated heavy loads: it can snap/delaminate, becomes dangerously slippery when wet.
+Plywood also degrades quickly in ground contact.

 Dust Migration: Controlling the “Invisible Hazard”